invoiceninja/dockerfiles/README.md

 Before starting Invoice Ninja via Docker make sure you generate a valid application key.
 If you are not sure what an application key is, please visit [this blog post](https://tighten.co/blog/app-key-and-you/).

-To generate an application just run
+To generate an application kay just run

 ```shell
 docker run --rm -it invoiceninja/invoiceninja php artisan key:generate --show